Nava-s/TimeSeries-Forecasting/README.md

 Accurate forecasting is crucial for grocery stores to balance inventory levels, minimize waste, and enhance customer satisfaction.
 This project simulates real-world forecasting challenges, providing valuable insights and experience in handling time-series data.

-## Submission

-For each id in the test set, predictions should be formatted in a CSV file as follows: